shadowcatx/at-labs.github.io/_posts/2016-08-15-realtime-api.markdown

 # Realtime API

-The Realtime API provides the aggregated results of the *Trip Update API*, the *Vehicle Position API*, and the *Alert API* - please refer to the subsequent sections for further details.
+The Realtime API provides the aggregated results of the *Trip Update API* (vehicle progress along a trip), the *Vehicle Position API* (positioning information for a vehicle), and the *Alert API* (notification of incidents) - please refer to the subsequent sections for further details.

 The API, by default, returns all updates, but query parameters can be specified to filter by vehicles or trips.

 # Trip Update API

-The Trip Update API provides progress updates for all vehicles within Auckland Transport's network.
+The Trip Update API provides progress updates for all vehicles along a trip within Auckland Transport's network.

 The API, by default, returns all updates, but query parameters can be specified to filter by vehicles or trips.

+## Trip Update

+> Real-time update on vehicle progress along a trip.

+According to the GTFS Realtime specification, the Stop Time Update has a cardinality of "repeated".
+The JSON feed only allows a single update - which is incorrect.
+Future versions of this API should fix this.
+{: .warning}

+The fields/structures `trip`, `vehicle` and `stop_time_update`, as well as `timestamp`, are provided.
+The optional and experimental `delay` field is omitted.

 ## Trip Descriptor